According to Section 28 of the Residential Tenancy Act (RTA), the principle of “quiet enjoyment” ensures that every BC tenant has the right to:

 If you are searching for housing as a non-smoker, ask about the smoking rules for the entire building – not only the rental unit you are viewing.
 Some buildings with “no-smoking” policies may still have tenants who smoke because they have lived in the building since before the policy was introduced.
-Even though these tenants may legally be allowed to smoke, your landlord must still ensure that their smoking does not unreasonably disturb you.
+Even though these tenants may legally be allowed to smoke, your landlord must still ensure that their smoking does not cause an unreasonable disturbance.

-Marijuana: Landlords in BC are allowed to restrict tenants from growing and smoking recreational marijuana in rental properties.
-Tenants who have been prescribed medical marijuana may have the right to consume it in their rental unit under the BC Human Rights Code, but they must also ensure that they are not violating another tenant’s right to quiet enjoyment under the Residential Tenancy Act.
+Landlords are allowed to restrict tenants from growing and smoking cannabis in rental properties.
+However, vapourizing cannabis is not considered smoking and therefore cannot be prohibited.
+Tenants who have been prescribed medical cannabis may have the right to consume it in their rental unit under the BC Human Rights Code, but they must also ensure that they are not violating another tenant’s right to quiet enjoyment under the Residential Tenancy Act (RTA).

-Calling the police: The police do not generally get involved in residential tenancy disputes.
-However, if your landlord or another tenant ever physically hurts you, threatens to hurt you, forcibly enters your home, or puts you in danger, contact the police immediately.
+The police do not generally get involved in tenant-landlord disputes about quiet enjoyment.
+However, if your landlord or another tenant ever assaults you, threatens to assault you, forcibly enters your home, or otherwise puts you in danger, contact the police immediately.

 - Second hand smoke can interfere with quiet enjoyment; court discusses implied terms, such as when a landlord implies that rental housing will be smoke-free

 - Duty to minimize impact of smoking on others